Updated in 2023

 Who is HackerEarth for?

 HackerEarth has two main audiences.
 The first is companies who are looking to hire developers.
 They use the platform to test their candidates on technical questions.
 The second is software engineers who are looking to advance their skills by participating in technical challenges.
-There are a lot of options for hackathons depending on their goals: practice for fun, make some money, or get hired.
+There are a lot of options for hackathons depending on their goals.

 What does HackerEarth cost?
 How much work is involved?